badri119/Wedding-Website/README.md

-Developed a wedding website for my sister using Javascript, React, HTML and CSS.
+Developed a wedding website for my sister using React.

 Getting Started with Create React App
 This project was bootstrapped with Create React App.
-Available Scripts

 Clone the Repository, install required dependencies using npm install